 The instructions for this keto dessert are pretty simple.

-- Separate the eggs and place them into different bowls.
+- Start by separating the eggs, placing the yolks and whites into different bowls.

-- Beat yolks and sweetener until light and fluffy and egg whites until stiff peaks form.
+- Beat the yolks with the sweetener until the mixture becomes light and fluffy.
+In a separate bowl, beat the egg whites until stiff peaks form.

-- Melt the chocolate and butter on a double boiler or in a microwave.
-Make sure your bowl doesn’t reach the boiling water.
-This method ensures that the chocolate is uniformly melted, and it’s not too hot.
+- Melt the chocolate and butter using a double boiler or in the microwave.
+If using a double boiler, ensure the bowl doesn’t touch the boiling water, as this method helps melt the chocolate evenly without overheating.

-- Move fast and incorporate the yolk mixture into the melted chocolate.
-Stir in the cocoa powder.
+- Next, quickly incorporate the yolk mixture into the melted chocolate, stirring in the cocoa powder as well.

-- Fold the fluffy egg-whites into the chocolate mixture.
-What your keto flourless chocolate cake batter is ready to transfer into a springform lined with parchment paper.
-Tap to remove any air bubbles.
+- Gently fold the whipped egg whites into the chocolate mixture.
+Your keto flourless chocolate cake batter is now ready to be transferred into a springform pan lined with parchment paper.
+Tap the pan lightly on the counter to remove any air bubbles.

-- Bake the flourless cake in the preheated oven for 20-25 minutes, depending on how fudgy you like it.
-The cake rises as it bakes but collapses while cooling.
+- Bake the cake in a preheated oven for 20-25 minutes, adjusting the time based on your preference for a fudgy texture.
+The cake will rise as it bakes but will collapse slightly as it cools.

 Can I Make Paleo Flourless Cake?